 This module introduces the different editions of Windows 10, and the differences between them.
-It describes the requirements and available options for installing Windows 10 on a device.
-It also provides instructions on installing Windows 10 and upgrading to it.
-This module discusses points to consider when deciding between an upgrade or migration to Windows 10, and the supported upgrade paths from older versions of the Windows operating system.
+It describes the requirements and available options for installing Windows 10 on a device, and provides instructions for installing, or upgrading to, Windows 10.
+Additionally, this module provides points that you should consider when deciding between an upgrade or migration to Windows 10, and the supported upgrade paths from older versions of the Windows operating system.

 Lab : Installing Windows 10